 This hazelnut is a cross of the American Hazelnut and the European Hazelnut.
-They are around 1,5 to 2 cm in size and ripen around late August.
-These were developed in Saskatchewan by Les Kerr in Saskatchewan.
+Nuts are delicious in flavour and average 1.5 to 2 cm in size and ripen around late August.
+These are seedlings from productive trees that were developed by Les Kerr in Saskatchewan.
 Being open pollinated seedlings, nut and tree characteristics will vary from tree to tree.

 Hardiness Zone: 3